Andre-lab/evodock/README.md

 # Usage

-## Preprocessing complex with prepacking
+## Preprocessing a complex with prepacking
 Before running EvoDOCK it is important to prepack the input files as so:

 ```console
 python ./scripts/prepacking.py --file <input_file>
 ```

-## Converting AlphaFold predictions to an EvoDOCK ensemble
+## Converting AlphaFold predictions to a symmetric EvoDOCK ensemble

 `scripts/af_to_evodock.py` converts AlphaFold 2 and AlphaFold-Multimer predictions to an EvoDOCK ensemble.
 The script is well documented.
 Use `python scripts/af_to_evodock.py -h` to see more.
 The output will already be prepacked.

-Below, 2 examples of running the script for creating an ensemble for Reassembly docking or Complete docking is given.
+Below, 2 examples of running the script for creating an ensemble for Reassembly docking or Complete assembly docking is given.

 Preparing an ensemble for Reassembly docking
 ```console
 scripts/af_to_evodock.py --path inputs/AF_data/local --symmetry O --ensemble Local --out_dir tests/outputs/ --max_multimers 5 --max_monomers 5 --modify_rmsd_to_reach_min_models 50 --max_total_models 5 --align_structure inputs/input_pdb/3N1I/3N1I.cif
 ```

-Preparing an ensemble for Complete docking
+Preparing an ensemble for Complete assembly docking
 ```console
 --path inputs/AF_data/globalfrommultimer --symmetry T --ensemble GlobalFromMultimer --out_dir tests/outputs/ --max_multimers 5 --max_monomers 5 --modify_rmsd_to_reach_min_models 50 --max_total_models 5
 ```